 The long version…

 My love of fantasy started from a very young age.
 I think I was around four years old when my Dad ‘read’ me The Lord of the Rings.
 This involved him sitting with the books held open, telling me the story in a very much abridged way.
 When I was a little older, I had story tapes of The Chronicles of Narnia and The Hobbit and I loved those too.
 After a big dinosaur phase, dragons were my new favourite thing.
 I had a poster of Smaug on my bedroom wall and a clay model made by an artist friend of my Mum’s.
 My favourite soft toys were named ‘Thorin Oakenshield’, ‘Frodo’ and (as I began to show a tendency for making up my own fantasyesque names) ‘Bromavayde’ and ‘Medge’.

 I started writing my first ‘proper’ book when I was thirteen.
 As much of a cliché as it is, it was based on a dream I had.
 The dream itself didn’t make much sense, but it felt very real.
 When I woke up I couldn’t stop thinking about how I could make it work as a story.
-I typed bits up and drew maps.
-My brother helped me think of names for the different places, and I decided to call my empire Eslaya.
-This version of Eslaya was very different from its current incarnation, and that first novel was never finished, but it lead on to many more ideas.
+I typed bits up and drew maps, and my younger brother helped me think of names for the different places.

 At the same time I was a member of an online writing group.
 This started off as an RPG but, as we got to know each other (and each other’s characters) better, it became a sort of sprawling, ongoing story.
 We experimented with different styles and drew inspiration from whatever books we were enjoying at the time, including Harry Potter, His Dark Materials and the Discworld books.
 This kept me writing regularly, and taught me a lot.